carlosmirandalevy/iadb_proposal/instructions.md

 The research proposal should meet the following eligibility criteria:

+## 1) Quantitative in Nature:

+* The research proposal should be quantitative in nature.

+## 2) Prioritize the study of determinants or economic impacts of AI:

-1. The research proposal should be quantitative in nature and prioritize the study of determinants or economic impacts of AI adoption and development at the firm or industry level in one or several countries of Latin America and the Caribbean.
+* The research should prioritize the study of determinants or economic impacts of AI adoption and development at the firm or industry level in one or several countries of Latin America and the Caribbean.

+## 3) Research Topics:

-2. Possible research topics to be addressed include (the list of topics is meant to be suggestive and by no means exclusive):
+Possible research topics to be addressed include (the list of topics is meant to be suggestive and by no means exclusive):

 - Making vs buying AI
 - Obstacles to AI adoption